Pattaya is without doubt the all-time favorite for short time trips from Bangkok. So how to get there?

 Take the BTS Skytrain to Ekkamai station.
 Leave the station at Exit No. 2 and you are right at the Ekkamai Bus Terminal.

 There are buses to Pattaya every 30-60 minutes from 5am to 11pm.
 Just go to the ticket booth and buy your ticket.
 There is no need to pre-book your bus, even during weekends and holidays, because there are so many services frequently leaving for Pattaya, and also minibuses are available as an alternative (see below).

-The one way bus fare is 108 Baht.
+The one way bus fare from Bangkok to Pattaya is 108 Baht.

 Since there are so many departures, your waiting time should be less than 20 minutes.
 Enough time to grab a small bottle of water from one of the shops (10 Baht) and do some people watching before boarding the bus.

 Sometimes it’s hard to not get a boner in anticipation of your next sex trip to Pattaya.

 The bus ride takes 2-3 hours.
 It used to be just under 2 hours, but recently the traffic got worse.

 It’s quite an unspectacular trip, but if you are interested how the scenery looks like along the way – check out my video at the end of the guide.

 The bus will stop at Pattaya’s Bus Terminal in North Pattaya:

 Once you have reached there you can hop on a shared songthaew (shared pick up taxis) that takes you to your hotel or Beach Road (50 Baht).